chandragumelar/nlp-howoften/README.md

 # nlp-howoften

-to count how frequently each word is used by each author in our training data, normalize it, and use this information to predict the author of a test sentence based on the frequency of certain words (notebook copied with edits from Rachael Tatman (kaggle.com/rtatman/notebooks)
+# Repo Overview

+This project aims to identify authors based on their distinctive word usage patterns.
+By analyzing word frequencies, we can make educated guesses about the likely author of a given sentence.
+Through this approach, we can determine the author who is most likely to have written a sentence based on the frequency of words they commonly use

+For example, let's consider the sentence "It was a dark and stormy night."
+By examining the frequency of words used by different authors, we can identify the author whose word patterns align most closely with the given sentence

+# Acknowledgements

+notebook copied with edit from Rachael Tatman (kaggle.com/rtatman/notebooks)